haldron/google-IT-labs/computer-networking/five-layer-network-model/README.md

 ## The 5-Layer Network Model in Action

-### PROMPT
+### Prompt
 In your own words, describe what happens at every step of our network model when a node on one network establishes a TCP connection with a node on another network.
 You can assume that the two networks are both connected to the same router.

 ### Assumptions -

 1. As given, we can assume two nodes are on different networks which have a common router between them.
 The node Computer A on Network A tries to establish a TCP connection with node Computer B on Network B.

 2. For the sake of explanation using an example let's say Computer A on Network A wants to get a webpage located on Computer B on Network A.

 3. IP of computer A is 10.1.1.100 on the network A at 10.1.1.0/24 and IP of computer B is 192.168.1.100 on the network B at 192.168.1.0/24.
 Router interface on network A is 10.1.1.1 and on network B is 192.168.1.1

 ### Steps involved -